Tips For Newlyweds Living Together

 Helping couples establish a smooth transition when living together is a must-have.
 When two people make a mutual decision to start a life together, it’s beyond a big deal.
 Two people sharing a common space is a recipe for something beautiful if properly addressed.

-As a relationship counselor, I help serious couples and newlyweds establish the needed foundation to a lasting healthy marriage.
-The relationship course, strives to help couples who are planning to get married or who are already engaged and wish to learn the building blocks to a successful happy marriage.
+As a relationship counselor, I help serious couples and newlyweds establish the needed foundation for a lasting healthy marriage.
+Relationship counseling strives to help couples who are planning to get married or who are already engaged and wish to learn the building blocks to a successful happy marriage.

 - Do NOT make important decisions alone.
 I often find that couples need to have a long and deep discussion pertinent to examples of “decisions that should not be made alone”.

 - Give each other space.
-Just like in the number one, I think it’s important to create a definition to what “space” means and how it should be provided.
+Just like in number one, I think it’s important to create a definition of what “space” means and how it should be provided.

 - Do not compare.
 Just because your friends or your parents seem to be living a certain lifestyle does not mean that you are doing something wrong.
-In the relationship course for newlyweds, there is a section that focuses on decreasing comparisons and highlighting each other’s needs.
+In relationship counseling for newlyweds, there is a section that focuses on decreasing comparisons and highlighting each other’s needs.

-- Learn to communicate over the big and small topics.
+- Learn to communicate over big and small topics.
 Communication is an important factor that brings couples into my office.
-Talk with your partner on what you like and do not like.
+Talk with your partner about what you like and do not like.

 - Discuss chores/tasks/responsibilities.
 Create balance and respect.

 - Discuss money.
-Are you a saver or spender?
-Go beyond the discussion in hopes to further understand each other.
+Are you a saver or a risk-taker?
+Go beyond the discussion in hopes of further understanding each other.

 Conflict will be a part of your relationship and will certainly pop its head out during the transition to living together and starting life.

 I hope that this reading has provided you with insight.
-If you would like to build foundation for your relationship please feel welcome to reach out to me or start one of the relationship courses found HERE
+If you would like to build a foundation for your relationship please feel welcome to reach out to me or start counseling today.